OpenGov-OpenData/CKAN-DataStore-Writer-for-FME-Software/README.md

 **Batch Size:** The writer will upload rows of data in batches of this amount

 **Primary Key:** If a Primary Key is specified then data will be upserted instead of inserted
 	Multiple fields can be specified as the Primary Key, use double semicolons to delineate the fields (eg: field1;;field2)
-	The Primary Key should be specified when creating a DataStore, afterwards if no Primary Key was specified then only inserts can be performed